 - Solution #2.18 handles how the roaming charging profile updated in the case where the CHF-to-CHF scenario.

-Solutions #2.19 and #2.10 solves key issue 1j.

-Solution #2.11 allows the granularity of charging session between V-CHF and H-CHF aligns with the charging session between NF(CTF) and V-CHF.

-Solution #2.10 allows to have the charging session between V-CHF and H-CHF for each UE (i.e. identified by SUPI).
-In this case, the granularity of charging session might not align with the charging session between NF(CTF) and V-CHF, i.e. containing multiple charging sessions between NF(CTF) and V-CHF for each UE.

 Solutions #2.1, #2.4, #2.16 all solves key issues #2f and #2g.

 - Solution #2.1 uses a new CHF-to-CHF communication, requires CHF enhancements, and solves more key issues.
 Allowing the CHF to also be a consumer of the Nchf_ConvergedCharging service would allow for more integration possibilities.